joaquinsalas/waterClarity/README.md

 Our program fine-tunes an ensemble model by estimating the optimal architecture to aggregate individual regressors.
 Utilizing the script `ensemble_ft.py`, we integrate the following models: a neural network (`../models/NN_model_20240227.h5`), XGBoost (`../models/best_xgb_model_20240227.pkl`), and support vector regression (`../models/best_svr_model.pkl`).
 The dataset used for this process is located at `../data/20230930_aquasat_L2_C2.csv`.
 Normalization parameters for the dataset, obtained from the training split, are stored in `../data/normalization_scaler_20240227.pkl`.
 Our approach involves a neural network-based architecture for aggregating the regressors, where hyperparameters are meticulously fine-tuned to achieve the best performance.
 The resulting optimized model is saved at `../models/best_ens_model_20240227.h5`.
 Before determining the best hyperparameters for the ensemble neural network, predictions from the individual regressors are normalized using parameters stored in `../data/ensemble_normalization_scaler.pkl`.

+The program 'ensemble.py' uses these files to train the ensemble 20 times, on different data partitions.
+The performance is evaluated on the testing partition.

 AquaSat: A Data Set to Enable Remote Sensing of Water Quality for Inland Waters